Binary Lessons

 Curriculum Mapping

-- Understand how data of various types (including text, sounds and pictures) can be represented and manipulated digitally, in the form of binary digits
+- Understand how data of various types (including text) can be represented and manipulated digitally, in the form of binary digits → Students learn how characters are encoded using binary systems like ASCII and Unicode.

-- 2-DA-07: Represent data using multiple encoding schemes.
+- 2-DA-07: Represent data in multiple ways → Character data is represented as binary codes and compared across encoding schemes.

 Lesson 1: Theory (Characters)